 Memphis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Memphis in 2010 was $20,022, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,088 for a family of four.
+The per capita income in Memphis in 2010 was $21,738, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $86,952 for a family of four.
 However, Memphis contains both very wealthy and poor people as well.

 The people who call Memphis home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Memphis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Memphis include Irish, French , Polish, and English.
+The greatest number of Memphis residents report their race to be White.
+Important ancestries of people in Memphis include Irish, Polish, French , and English.

 The most common language spoken in Memphis is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and West Germanic languages.